iCliniq Logo

 What Is Oophorectomy?

 Oophorectomy is the term that describes the surgical removal of one or both ovaries.
 Oophorectomy is otherwise known as ovariectomy.
-When one ovary is removed, this condition is known as unilateral oophorectomy.
+When one ovary is removed, then it is known as a unilateral oophorectomy.
 Removal of both ovaries is known as bilateral oophorectomy.
 Oophorectomy can also be done as a part of an operation that involves the removal of the uterus (hysterectomy).
+This surgical procedure is done for several reasons.
+Oophorectomy is used to treat pelvic inflammatory disease (a bacterial infection affecting reproductive organs), endometriosis, chronic pelvic pain, ectopic pregnancy, benign tumors, and large ovarian cysts.
+In the case of women carrying mutations of BRCA1 or BRCA2 genes, oophorectomy can be performed to lower the risk of ovarian cancer.
+This procedure is known as an elective or prophylactic oophorectomy.
+Both estrogen and progesterone hormones are produced from the ovaries.
+Removal of both ovaries results in menopause and permanent infertility.

 What Is Residual Ovary Syndrome?

-Residual ovary syndrome is otherwise known as ovarian remnant syndrome (ORS).
+Residual ovary syndrome (ROS) occurs when pieces of ovarian tissue are left in the body after a woman undergoes surgery to remove one or two ovaries (oophorectomy).
+It is also known as ovarian remnant syndrome (ORS).
 These ovarian remnants can also re-implant themselves in the abdominal cavity, including the bladder, bowel, and ureters.
-This retained tissue can develop into a cyst or bleeding, causing debilitating pain.
+This retained tissue can develop into a cyst or bleeding, causing pain.
+Several factors cause this condition.
+The specific signs and symptoms observed are pelvic pain, formation of a pelvic mass, and absence of menopause after undergoing oophorectomy.
+Treatment is given for women experiencing symptoms and involves removing remnant tissue by surgery.

 The risk of residual ovary syndrome increases by incomplete removal of ovarian tissue at the time of oophorectomy.
 Several factors contribute to the incomplete removal of ovarian tissue.
 The crucial causes are pelvic adhesions, anatomical variations, and poor surgical procedures.

 Anatomical variations occur when ovaries remain located in unusual locations.
-Endometriosis also increases the risk of having remnant ovarian tissues because these remnants may stay embedded in the adjacent structures and makes complete excision of remnant tissues challenging.
+Endometriosis also increases the risk of having remnant ovarian tissues because these remnants may stay embedded in the adjacent structures and make complete excision of remnant tissues challenging.
 Finally, these remnant ovarian tissues remain unremoved.
 The risk of ROS also increases when an unskilled or inexperienced surgeon performs ovariectomy.

 What Are the Risk Factors of Residual Ovary Syndrome?